cerbernetix/py-toolbox/docs/README.md

 - [`combination.get_combination_from_rank`](./toolbox.math.combination.md#function-get_combination_from_rank): Gets the combination corresponding to a particular rank.
 - [`combination.get_combination_rank`](./toolbox.math.combination.md#function-get_combination_rank): Gets the rank of a combination.
 - [`combination.get_combinations`](./toolbox.math.combination.md#function-get_combinations): Yields lists of combined values according to the combinations defined by the lengths.
+- [`utils.minmax`](./toolbox.math.utils.md#function-minmax): Returns with the min and the max value from the arguments.
+- [`utils.quantity`](./toolbox.math.utils.md#function-quantity): Gets a quantity with respect to a quota applied to a total.
 - [`decorators.test_cases`](./toolbox.testing.decorators.md#function-test_cases): Creates a decorator for parametric test cases.